 Preeclampsia (PE) is an important cause of maternal and perinatal mortality and morbidity.
 Consequently, a major challenge in modern obstetrics is early identification of pregnancies at high-risk of preterm PE and undertaking of the necessary measures to improve placentation and reduce the prevalence of the disease.
-There is now evidence that a combination of maternal demographic characteristics, including medical and obstetric history, uterine artery pulsatility index (PI), mean arterial pressure (MAP) and maternal serum pregnancy associated plasma protein-A (PAPP-A) and placental growth factor (PlGF) at 11-13 weeks' gestation can identify a high proportion of pregnancies at high-risk for PE.
-Such early identification of the high-risk group for PE is important because the risk may be substantially reduced by the prophylactic use of low-dose aspirin starting from 11-13 weeks.
+There is now evidence that a combination of maternal demographic characteristics, including medical and obstetric history, uterine artery pulsatility index (PI), mean arterial pressure (MAP) and placental growth factor (PlGF) at 11-13 weeks' gestation can identify a high proportion of pregnancies at high-risk for preterm PE.
+Such early identification of the high-risk group for preterm PE is important because the risk is substantially reduced by the prophylactic use of low-dose aspirin starting from 11-13 weeks.

 Color Doppler of uterine arteries

 The requirements for obtaining the FMF certificate of competence in preeclampsia screening are:

 - Attendance of the internet based course on preeclampsia screening.